First of His Name: In Meereen

 Daario tells Daenerys that his forces have confiscated the 93-ship Meereenese navy.
 Jorah tells her that Joffrey was murdered at his own wedding, but that both Astapor and Yunkai have reverted to slavery.
 Daenerys tells Jorah that instead of sailing west, she intends to stay and rule her new people herself.

 On the Kingsroad

 As Brienne and Podrick ride north, she is surprised by his lack of outdoor skills, but gains respect for him after hearing he saved Tyrion's life at the Battle of Blackwater.

 In the Riverlands

-During her nighttime ritual of reciting her death list, Arya adds the name of the Hound.
+During her nighttime ritual of reciting her death list, Arya says The Hound’s name in front of him.
 Arya reveals to the Hound that Syrio was killed by Meryn.

 Beyond the Wall

 Jon's group attacks Craster's Keep.
 Locke covertly tries to kidnap Bran, but Bran enters Hodor's mind and kills Locke.
-Freed, Bran contemplates reuniting with Jon, but Jojen tells him that Jon will prevent their journey.
+Freed, Bran contemplates reuniting with Jon, but Jojen tells him that Jon will prevent their journey to find the Three-Eyed Raven.
 Rast attempts to escape but is killed by Ghost.
-After killing Karl and being reunited with Ghost, Jon burns the keep, at the suggestion of Craster's daughter-wives.
+After killing Karl and being reunited with Ghost, Jon burns the keep along with its dead, at the suggestion of Craster's daughter-wives.